 Why, you may ask, without complaining?
 Because we found out that complaining, although it expresses our need, is not a good strategy to obtain what we want in the long run.
 If complaining worked, we would have no other reason to complain since all our needs would be met!

-We then realize that we greatly increase our chances to be heard and our needs to be really taken into consideration!
+We greatly increase our chances to be heard and our needs to be really taken into consideration!

 TO QUIT COMPLAINING DOESN’T MEAN BOTTLING-UP OUR EMOTIONS